OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 - Code is automatically built following the same process.
 No steps are accidentally skipped.
 - The same build artifact gets deployed to all environments.
 What passed testing, automated or manual, goes to production.
 - The build artifacts are automatically deployed using the same process for all environments.
 The process gets tested at least once before production.
-- Most automated deployments take 10-15 minutes to complete.
+- Most automated deployments take 10–15 minutes to complete.
 Pushing a fix through all the required environments can take less than an hour.
 - Most failures requiring a rollback will now occur in testing environments, not production.

 This strategy requires minimum effort but has a significant pay-off.

 ## 3-minute recovery strategy

-Decouple the database changes from the code changes.
-Deploy the database changes hours or days before code changes.
+The 3-minute recovery strategy decouples the database changes from the code changes.
+You need to deploy the database changes hours or days before code changes.
 The previous application version will work with the current database changes.
 That removes a significant risk when rolling back.

 ![Screenshot of the deployment processes for 3-minute recovery.](3-minute-overview.png)